dtedt/dtedt.github.io/codex/Endings.md

 Marina elects to stay on Mars and decides that her fate is to become one of the Others, to delve into the abyss and finally find inner peace.

----
-A Better Tomorrow
+- ## A Better Tomorrow

 Marina elects to stay on Mars after being persuaded by several colonists on the launchpad.
 Marina has become a beloved member of the community and finds meaning in building a better world with her compatriots.

----
+### Secret Endings
+These are some cheeky endings that can only be unlocked by completing amazing feats.
+Only the real Marina fans are likely to discover these.
-No One Will Ever Love You
+- **No One Will Ever Love You**
 Marina slyly finds a shortcut to the 4th level and single-mindedly sprints to the launchpad in record time, leaving Mars and Gene behind.

 ---